Qmr2002/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 Format: see example
 You are allowed to use the standard library
 Note that in the following example we are casting an int[][] into an int*.
 This is not something you should do.
 The goal here is to make sure you understand how an array of array is stored in memory.

+8. Double pointer, double fun
+#advanced
+Write a function that sets the value of a pointer to a char.

+9. My primary goal of hacking was the intellectual curiosity, the seduction of adventure
+#advanced
+Create a file that contains the password for the crackme2 executable.